 Companies intending to certify to multiple standards must ensure that the single management system provides evidence that it meets the requirements of each standard.
 There may be numerous conflicting requirements and differences in terminology across multiple management standards, making integration difficult.

 Annex SL and what it means for integrated management systems

 Annex SL sets out the high-level structure and common terms and definitions for ISO technical committees (TCs) – standard-drafting committees – to use in management system standards.

 One of the benefits of Annex SL is that it makes it simpler to run multiple management systems simultaneously.
 Historically, management system specifications such as ISO 9001, ISO 14001 and ISO 27001 had common elements, but their conflicting structures made it challenging for organizations to address them all in a single integrated management system.

 Annex SL sets out ten section headings for the high-level structure, identical core text for sub-clauses and requirement text, and a number of common terms and core definitions.
 In future, all ISO management system standards should enjoy a greater consistency and compatibility.
-Annex SL has already informed the development of ISO 23001:2012, ISO 27001:2013 and ISO 55001:2014, and will be incorporated into the impending ISO 9001:2015 and ISO 14001:2015.
+Annex SL has already informed the development of ISO 23001:2012, ISO 27001:2013, ISO 55001:2014, ISO 9001:2015 and ISO 14001:2015.

-IT Governance’s integrated management system toolkits will enable you to build on your IMS as your organisation expands and develops its functions, tackling your IMS either as one project or in phases.
+IT Governance’s integrated management system toolkits will enable you to build on your IMS as your organization expands and develops its functions, tackling your IMS either as one project or in phases.